brianhallerweb/UlanMedia/README.md

-There are two separate systems for authentication: one on the server (authentication middleware) and on in React Router, the client side router (a created a higher order component <ProtectedRoute/>).
+There are two separate systems for authentication: one on the server (authentication middleware) and on in React Router, the client side router (a created a higher order component called ProtectedRoute).
 I have detailed explanations of those approaches in separate repositories.
 The repositories are called secure_todos_API and protected_route.